Social Activism and Social Justice

 This module will last for 12 weeks.
 Please note the module will be delivered at Paisley and Lanarkshire campuses.

-Timetable information (dates to be confirmed):
+Timetable information (subject to change):

 Course presenter